 Truck driving safety is something every truck driver thinks about, but how do you put what you’ve learned about it into practice?
-As professionals, we have the responsibility to not only learn truck driving safety but also utilize any resource we can to reduce the chance of accidents, protecting ourselves and the motoring public.
+As professionals, we have the responsibility to not only learn truck driving safety, but also to utilize any resource we can to reduce the chance of accidents and protect ourselves and the motoring public.

 Today at PAM, we follow Smith’s trademarked 5 Keys — relevant to truck driving safety as well as general road safety — to stay safe out there.

 Using the mnemonic “All good kids like milk” is a good way to remember the “A,” “G,” “K,” “L” and “M” of Smith’s 5 Keys:

 - Aim High in Steering®

 - Get the Big Picture®

 - Keep Your Eyes Moving®

 1. Aim High in Steering

 Maintain eye lead time: Look ahead a minimum of 15 seconds.
 At 25 mph, that may be a city block; at 60 mph, it’s a quarter of a mile.
 Scanning the road this far ahead gives you more information with which to make decisions.
 When dealing with hills and curves, be sure to adjust your speed accordingly, as you never know what’s on the other side.